hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 According to <a href="#footnote1">[1]</a> the memory footprint usually amounts to ~10MB.
 A secondary effect is once you need more memory to satify each connection there is more pressure on the cache since less memory is available (our problem!).

-### Le Fin
+### Fin

-In retrospect it sounds perfectly reasonable that reducing the number of connections helped us:
+In retrospect it sounds perfectly reasonable that reducing the number of connections helped us!
+Lets assume we have 370 connections:

+without PGBouncer:<br/>
+`10MB * 370 connections = 37000MB`<br/>
+with PGBouncer:<br/>
-`10MB * 350 = 35000MB`.
+`10MB * 20 connections = 2000MB`.

-That also explains issues we were having even longer ago with another database where we were running out of file handles:
+Freeing ~3.5GB of memory was _exactly_ what we saw when switching to PGBouncer!
+We then saw the free memory being used and the performance getting better.

+The second issue we've had makes sense too!
+Lets again assume we have 370 connections:

+without PGBouncer:<br/>
+`1000 files per connection * 370 = 370,000 files`<br/>
+with PGBouncer:<br/>
-`1000 files per connection * 700 = 700,000 open files`.
+`1000 files per connection * 20 = 20,000 files`.

-If I missed something or I got something wrong, feel free to reach out to me!
-This blog post is meant to be updated!
+Running out of files is not suprising any more since PostgreSQL will only clean them up when it hits its limits and instead rely on the OS until then!

+Digging into PostgreSQL was fun and I hope it helps you dealing with your database!

 ### Acknowledgements

 I gathered these information while working with [Torsten](http://torsten.io) on our database.

+Get in touch with [me](/about) if you want to share your thoughts!

 ### Sources